Project-OSRM/osrm-backend/docs/http.md

 - `code` if the request was successful `Ok` otherwise see the service dependent and general status codes.
-- `durations` array of arrays that stores the matrix in row-major order. `durations[i][j]` gives the travel time from the i-th waypoint to the j-th waypoint.
+- `durations` array of arrays that stores the matrix in row-major order. `durations[i][j]` gives the travel time from the i-th source to the j-th destination.
 Values are given in seconds.
 Can be `null` if no route between `i` and `j` can be found.
-- `distances` array of arrays that stores the matrix in row-major order. `distances[i][j]` gives the travel distance from the i-th waypoint to the j-th waypoint.
+- `distances` array of arrays that stores the matrix in row-major order. `distances[i][j]` gives the travel distance from the i-th source to the j-th destination.
 Values are given in meters.
 Can be `null` if no route between `i` and `j` can be found.
 - `sources` array of `Waypoint` objects describing all sources in order
 - `destinations` array of `Waypoint` objects describing all destinations in order
 - `fallback_speed_cells` (optional) array of arrays containing `i,j` pairs indicating which cells contain estimated values based on `fallback_speed`.
 Will be absent if `fallback_speed` is not used.